 Play around with the different options until you finally obtain a trend line that provides you with enough insight on your data.

-In this tutorial, I showed you how to use charts along with a line of best fit to analyze and make effective inferences about your data.
+In this tutorial, I showed you how to add a line of best fit in Google Sheets to analyze and make effective inferences about your data.

 The line of best fit (or trend line) can help you observe trends and patterns in your data, can help you understand how closely your data points relate to one another and it can help you identify outliers in the data, which would have been otherwise difficult to find out.